Down vs. Feather: What's The Difference?

 Feathers: What do they look like?

-Everyone knows what a feather looks like but this goose down feather is smaller than a US quarter .
-Goose down feathers are soft even though they have a spine down the center, called a quill, with hair like strands radiating from the quill like a sail or filament.
-Feathers, depending on the bird, help the bird fly, keep warm, and stay dry (so don't wash a feather pillow).
+Goose down feather is smaller than a US quarter.
+Goose down feathers are soft even though they have a spine down the center, called a quill, with hair-like strands radiating from the quill like a sail.
+Feathers, depending on the bird, help the bird fly, keep warm, and stay dry.
+As a result, it is best practice to not wash feather pillows.

-Considered by many the finest most luxurious fill in world.
-800 fill power Hungarian goose down clusters are larger than a US quarter in size.
+Considered by many the finest most luxurious fill in the world.
+850 fill power Hungarian white goose down clusters are larger than a US quarter in size.
 Their enormous size and three-dimensional spherical shape make them the most resilient and longest-lasting down cluster.
 This largest of the down clusters is ideal for its ability to insulate when used in a down comforter or be resilient when used for our heirloom quality luxury down pillows and luxurious down mattress toppers.
+The best 850 fill power down pillows.

-This excellent quality Hungarian goose down cluster can never be considered a compromise.
-It is much larger than a 600 fill power down cluster and therefore higher quality.
-It is also cleaned using a multistep process to ensure the down can reach its maximum loft, meaning it will be more resilient and longer-lasting than a 600 fill power down cluster.
+This excellent quality Hungarian white goose down cluster can never be considered a compromise.
+It is much larger than a 650 fill power down cluster and therefore higher quality.
+It is also cleaned using a multi-step process to ensure the down can reach its maximum loft, meaning it will be more resilient and longer-lasting than a 650 fill power down cluster.
+The best 750 fill power down pillows.

 What is the best design for my pillow?